khalidfad/oja/TUTORIAL.md

 By the end you will know how to use every core primitive:
-`state`, `effect`, `context`, `derived`, `batch`, routing, components, layouts, forms, modals, keyboard shortcuts, and auth guards.
+`state`, `effect`, `context`, `derived`, `batch`, routing, components, layouts, forms, modals, keyboard shortcuts, auth guards, the engine, search, tables, VFS, and config.

 No build step.
 No compiler.
 Just files.